Seb125/Habit_Tracker_App/README.md

 # Habit-tracker

 This is a habit tracker.
-This habit tracker wil help you to train new habits.
+This habit tracker will help you to train new habits.
 It provides ways to create and delete habits, you can manage your habits and also analyze them.

 ## Requirements